 Career coaching’s purpose is to assist you in making current decisions and equip you with the knowledge and skills you’ll need to make future career and life decisions.

 Anyone can take Career coaching at any time during a professional’s career.
-It can range from obtaining a student position at the start of your career to creating a fresh CV, negotiating specific terms, leading you towards your next professional step or transition, or even retirement.
+It can range from obtaining a student position at the start of your career to creating a fresh CV, negotiating specific terms, leading you toward your next professional step or transition, or even retirement.

 Career coaching provides you with the tools and mentality necessary to make informed career decisions.